Retro-Diffusion/api-examples/README.md

 ### Tips for using any_animation

-Due to this model's open-ended nature, its a good idea to include a detailed prompt about the content and action in the sequence.
+Due to `animation__any_animation`'s open-ended nature, its a good idea to include a detailed prompt about the content and action in the sequence.
 It can also be used for more general sprite sheet objectives, like creating variations of character portraits, sprite sheets of items, and many more creative uses.

 Use a 64x64 input image to get near perfect subject adherence.